robertorcosta/azure-docs.pt-br/articles/marketplace/marketplace-commercial-transaction-capabilities-and-considerations.md

 ### <a name="examples"></a>Exemplos

-**Pré-paga**
+**Com base no uso**

-O Pagamento Conforme o Uso tem a seguinte estrutura de custo:
+O preço com base no uso tem a seguinte estrutura de custo:

 |Custo de sua licença  | US $ 1,00 por hora   |
 |---------|---------|